hexagontk/hexagon/contributing.md

 For the public API of the library's classes and methods.
 The following rules are applied:

 1. Prefer Kotlin STD lib methods if they exist.
+2. Follow Kotlin language and library conventions.
+Ie: check methods will be named `require...`
-2. Use named parameters instead builders.
+3. Use named parameters instead builders.
-3. Use fields instead getters/setters.
+4. Use fields instead getters/setters.
-4. Objects used across the library (Singletons) are named 'Managers'.
+5. Objects used across the library (Singletons) are named 'Managers'.
 Ie: EventManager, SettingsManager, TemplatesManager.

 ## Build Hexagon